Python Lesson 7: Pandas

 If there are neither columns nor rows in common the resulting series will be

-method you can pass an argument to fill
+only made of NaN‘s.
+Using the add method you can pass an argument to fill

 with a given value the non-overlapping elements of the dataframe, though if both

-elements are missing the result will still be a NaN
+elements are missing the result will still be a NaN.

 dframe_4.add(dframe_7, fill_value = 0.0)

-The following methods are available for series and dataframe arithmetics that have also reversed versions.
+The following methods are available for series and dataframe arithmetics that

-You can mix series and dataframes in operations that are performed in a similar way to broadcasting in NumPy.
-By default the series index is matched against the dataframe’s columns, broadcasting down the rows
+You can mix series and dataframes in operations that are performed in a similar

 series_ex_VII = pd.Series(np.random.randn(5), index =["Col_00", "Col_01", "Col_02","Col_03","Col_04"] ) print(series_ex_VII) print(dframe_8) # dframe_8 * series_ex_VII

-You can also broadcast on the rows, matching the series index versus the dataframe index.
-In this case you need to use the method notation.
+You can also broadcast on the rows, matching the series index versus the

 dframe_2.rsub(series_Stallman, axis = 'index')